 The next step is to get to the condenser fan.
 After removing the protective cover, thoroughly inspect it, looking for the damaged blade(s) or dirt buildups on the blades.

 Use a soft brush to clean between the fan blades.
-If there is no debris buildup, you may have to replace the motor, as the noise will indicate that it is faulty.
+If there is no debris buildup, you may need to replace the motor, as the noise indicates a potential fault.

-The compressor is often found on the fridge’s surface, at the bottom or rear.
-It’s a big black unit that is quite heavy and sits on four rubber mounts that absorb its vibrations while running.
+The compressor is often located on the surface of the fridge, at the bottom, or at the rear.
+It’s a large, black unit that is quite heavy and sits on four rubber mounts, which absorb its vibrations while in operation.

 It also has copper tubing and wires running from it.
-If the noise comes from the compressor, it could be from a faulty timed relay controlling the compressor’s starting or the compressor itself.
+If the noise originates from the compressor, it may be due to a faulty timed relay controlling the compressor’s start or the compressor itself.
 Either way, you will have to replace the defective part.

-This is a costly replacement if it is about the compressor itself, so make sure you’re troubleshooting your refrigerator correctly to avoid unnecessary and expensive part replacements.
+This is a costly replacement if it involves the compressor itself, so ensure you’re troubleshooting your refrigerator correctly to avoid unnecessary and expensive part replacements.

 Depending on the fridge’s make and model, the defrost timer is often located in several places.
 It’s a small plastic unit, usually white, with four terminals extending from one side.

-The most likely places it can be found are behind the kick plate, the fridge on the back wall, or the refrigerator’s control panel.
-If the noise comes from inside the control, it will have to be replaced, but on a lighter note, it’s not expensive to buy, and you can replace it yourself.
+The most likely places it can be found are behind the kick plate, on the back wall, or on the refrigerator’s control panel.
+If the noise comes from inside the control, it will need to be replaced.
+However, on a lighter note, it’s not expensive to purchase, and you can replace it yourself.

 Noise Coming From the Inside

 If you’ve got a self-defrosting fridge, the noise presumably comes from within.
 This is because these sorts of refrigerators use a fan to circulate air through the fridge and freezer.
-The fan is situated within the freezer, but exactly where it will depend on your fridge type.
+The fan is situated within the freezer, but its exact location depends on your fridge type.

 To test if the noise is coming from the circulation fan, open your freezer and push the light switch.
 If the noise becomes louder, you will know it’s coming from the fan.
 This fan is usually protected by a plastic cover, behind which the sunshine is generally hidden.

 If the freezer gets overfilled with frozen food, this cover may have been accidentally displaced against the fan blades, causing the noise.
-Check by uncapping and removing the duvet, and after inspecting the fan blades for damage, if all is sweet, replace the duvet and retry.
+Check by uncapping and removing the duvet, and then inspect the fan blades for damage.
+If all is well, replace the duvet and retry.
 If the noise persists, the part will need to be replaced.

 Noise Coming From the Bottom

 The most straightforward repair to form is when a rattling noise comes from the bottom of the fridge.
 In this case, the most likely culprit is the drain pan that sits under the refrigerator.
-This pan can start to rattle occasionally, so you only need to secure it back in place to make the noise stop.
+This pan can start to rattle occasionally, so you only need to secure it back in place to stop the noise.

 Troubleshooting an Ice Maker: Ice Tastes Bad